Isn’t Even My Final Form

-“The magazine had become a research vessel, encouraging all aboard—artists, designers, writers—to explore disciplinary interstices through experimentation and collaboration.
+“The magazine had become a research vessel, encouraging all aboard—artists, designers, writers—to explore new territory through experimentation and collaboration.
 Thus far, we filled two hefty compendiums that each mark a point in time.”

-Ten years ago, right around this time, the first outlines of a yet to be named print magazine were being sketched—counter-intuitively so, as the first iPad had just been released and digital publishing was all the rage.
-But this new imprint would also be a misfit in other ways: neither art, design, science, nor a technology magazine, it was conceived to be a hybrid, something in between—a magazine about disciplinary interstices and emergent creative practices that are neither here nor there. (…) It should be smart, thorough, and beautiful.
-Above all, it should have a lot of heart—a media arts periodical for the rest of us.
+Ten years ago, this very season, the first outlines of a yet to be named print magazine were being sketched—counter-intuitively so, as the first iPad had just been released and fast-paced digital publishing was all the rage.
+This new imprint would also be a misfit in other ways: neither art, design, science, nor a technology magazine, it was conceived as something in between—a magazine about disciplinary interstices and hybrid creative practices that are tricky to pin down.
+More interested in research, process, and entangled knowledge, it should not only explore but embody how niche developments influence other fields and, eventually, shape popular culture.
+Smart, methodical, and beautiful, the magazine should also have a lot of heart—and speak to many people.

-Spring 2014: team HOLO (Greg J. Smith, Alexander Scholz, Sherry Kennedy, Filip Visnjic) ready to launch issue 1 at EYEBEAM Art and Technology Center in New York City (photo taken by Daniel Dorsa)
+Spring 2014: team HOLO (Greg J. Smith, Alexander Scholz, Sherry Kennedy, Filip Visnjic) launching issue 1 at EYEBEAM Art and Technology Center in New York City (photo: Daniel Dorsa)

 HOLO 3 will follow in that same tradition.
 But it will also break new ground—it has to.
-Similar to how the first issue was inspired by what we felt was missing then in the blog and art publishing sphere, the next one will have to meaningfully respond to the contemporary media landscape.
-HOLO 2.5—this very website—is an important step in that direction.
-It’s the online home we long felt the magazine needed, a contextual framework that will situate and pave the way to HOLO 3.
+Similar to how the first issue filled a void in the blog and publishing sphere, the next one will have to identify what is missing in these tumultuous times.
+HOLO 2.5—this website—is an important step in that direction (read more about our online publishing intentions here).
+It’s the online home we long felt HOLO needed, and a framework that will help us situate and evolve the printed magazine.

-In our next issue, the lion’s share of the pages will be dedicated to the magazine’s research section, PERSPECTIVE—rigorous investigations that have always been at HOLO’s heart.
-Other sections will become more dynamic and move faster by transitioning online (STREAM being one of them).
-This recalibration of our editorial activities—sustained focus on the one hand, new agility on the other—will allow us to bring you more HOLO content more frequently.
-Most importantly, it will make HOLO 3 a better magazine.
+Going forward, HOLO will be published annually, synthesizing a year’s worth of observations into a timely theme.
+Hence, the lion’s share of pages will be dedicated to the magazine’s research section—rigorous investigations that have always been at HOLO’s heart.
+Other sections will become more dynamic and move faster as we reimagine them on this site: Stream, the magazine’s year-in-review fold-out timeline, has already become a living archive; Encounters, our signature series of long-form interviews, will follow soon.
+This diversification of our editorial activities—sustained focus on the one hand, agility and nimbleness on the other—will allow us to bring you more content more frequently.
+Most importantly, it will make HOLO a better magazine.